shaikzl/shaikzl-uc.github.io/README.md

 ![education](images/up3.png)
 ![experience](images/up4.png)
-In snap 3 and 4,Expanding upon my utilization of the Bootstrap framework with my educational background and projects and certifications an Interships, I integrated Bootstrap's robust CSS framework into my website development process
+In snap 3 and 4,Expanding upon my utilization of the Bootstrap framework with my educational background and projects and certifications an Interships, I integrated Bootstrap's robust CSS framework into my website development process.

+Included a page tracker using flagcounter to count the number of visitors to the page.
+Included this counter at the bottom of the page